-In respect of mining assets, during the quarter, an impairment charge of \$85.5million was recognized.
+In respect of mining assets, an impairment charge of \$85.5million was recognized during the quarter ended June 30, 2013.
 Further details are as per note (vii) below.

 Exploration and evaluation expenditure

 Exploration and evaluation expenditure is capitalized if activities in the area of interest have not yet reached a stage that permits a reasonable assessment of the existence or otherwise of economically recoverable reserves.
 These assets are allocated based on the geographical location of the asset.
 To the extent that capitalized exploration and evaluation expenditure is determined not to be recoverable in the future, profits and net assets will be reduced in the period in which this determination is made.